VenusY/frontend-mentor-ping-coming-soon-page/README.md

 # frontend-mentor-ping-coming-soon-page
 Thank you for checking out my solution!
+Feel free to leave feedback if you have any.

 ## The challenge